pytorch/pytorch/docs/source/named_tensor.rst

 Named Tensors aim to make tensors easier to use by allowing users to associate explicit names with tensor dimensions.
-In most cases, operations that take dimension parameters will accept dimension names, avoiding the need to track dimensions by index.
+In most cases, operations that take dimension parameters will accept dimension names, avoiding the need to track dimensions by position.
 In addition, named tensors use names to automatically check that APIs are being used correctly at runtime, providing extra safety.
-Names can also be used to rearrange dimensions and to align tensors by their dimension names.
+Names can also be used to rearrange dimensions, for example, to support "broadcasting by name" rather than "broadcasting by position".

 .. warning::
     The named tensor API is experimental and subject to change.